trentpolack/joymachine-public/git/README.md

 The entirety of this doc is for use with git on the command line (as a note: you do *not* have to use git bash; it can be easily integrated into the standard Powershell and Windows cmd prompt).
 The only *remotely* decent GUI client for git on Windows is [GitKraken](https://www.gitkraken.com) -- but the number of "quirks" that it has makes it unusable in my opinion.
 So: command line.

+I also [wrote an article on my experience with source control](https://blog.joy-machine.com/working-with-git-for-games-and-in-general-a0efb78f3a01) on [*Steel Hunters*](http://steel-hunters.com) and general git *stuff*.

 ## `difftool` and `mergetool`
 Setting up a difftool and mergetool for the git command line is a lovely thing to do, unless you like pain.
 Or *really* like text editors.
 Customizing these commands will allow you to use a GUI-based comparison tool to handle merges and differences between files.
 Up until yesterday, I'd have recommended [`p4merge`](https://www.perforce.com/product/components/perforce-visual-merge-and-diff-tools) (from Perforce).
 Then I found [Beyond Compare 4](https://www.scootersoftware.com/) -- ignore the site design, it's great software -- which I used at my first professional game development job and had *no* idea it was still around.
 Unlike `p4merge`, Beyond Compare offers an easy solution to simply compare two folders (whether they're in a repository or not) and git a list of files that are added/removed/changed/unchanged in the file hierarchy.
 And then you can go through and diff/merge what you want to.